Your Directors have pleasure in presenting the 33rd annual report together

 fulfillment of its financial obligations.

-The Company was again awarded ISO:27001 certification by STOC Directorate
+The Company was again awarded ISO:27001 certification by STQC Directorate

 (Standardisation, Testing and Quality Certificate), Ministry of Communications and

 Information Technology, Government of India after reassessment.
 The Company has

 established and is maintaining an Information Security Management System.

 During the year, ISO 14001 Surveillance audit was carried out by M/s AVI, Belgium and

 the Auditors recommended continuation of the ISO 14001.